hmteditors/closed-hc-il18/text-reuse.md

-# For oral tradition to a written text
+# From oral tradition to a written text
 ## Evidence from a 10th century manuscript